codiant-technology/react-native-hyperpay/README.md

   ```

   ## After received callback We will call getPaymentStatus api to get payment status.
-We can call this api to our end or implement at SERVER end.
+We can call this api at our end or implement at SERVER end.

    ```
    getPaymentStatus = async (resourcePath) => {